tektechnologies/Instructor-Prep/201/class-04.md

 - Statement vs Expression: the expression does a computation, but nothing is done with it, with a statement we group expressions as a way to express our conditions to do something with the computations. (??)
-- So `x *= 5` is explicity implying the assignment of the variable value to x.
+- So `x *= 5` is explicitly implying the assignment of the variable value to x.

 ## Array